linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 The broker Capacity Config Resolver is the way for Cruise Control to get the broker capacity for each of the resources.
 The default implementation is file based properties.
 Users can also have a customized implementation to retrieve the capacity of the brokers from some hardware resource management system.

 ## Goals
 The goals in Kafka Cruise Control are pluggable with different priorities.
-The default priority is:

 * **Rack-awareness**: A goal that ensures all the replicas of each partition are assigned in a rack aware manner.

+ * **RackAwareDistributionGoal** - Contrary to `RackAwareGoal`, as long as replicas of each partition can achieve a perfectly even distribution across the racks, this goal lets placement of multiple replicas of a partition into a single rack.

 * **ReplicaCapacityGoal**: Attempt to make all the brokers in a cluster to have less than a given number of replicas.